Robert Johns | 10 Feb, 2025

 2. Custom Starting Index

-You can change the starting index using the start parameter:
+You can change the starting index using the start parameter, showcasing the flexibility of this function:

 for index, fruit in enumerate(fruits, start=1):